ornl-training/ornl-training.github.io/syllabus/setup.md

 2. Run the installer and follow the steps bellow:
    1. Click on "Next" to accept the license.
    2. Click on "Next" to use the default destination location.
-   3. Click on "Next" to use the default components.
+   3. **Select "Additional icons" and "On the Desktop"**, then click on "Next".
    4. Click on "Next" to add shortcuts to a "Git" folder.
-   5. **Keep "Use Git from the Windows Command Prompt" selected and click on "Next"**.
+   5. **Keep "Use Git from the Windows Command Prompt" selected** and click on "Next".
       If you forgot to do this programs that you need for the workshop will not work properly.
       If this happens rerun the installer and select the appropriate option.
-   6. **Keep "Use the OpenSSL library selected and click on "Next"**.
+   6. **Keep "Use the OpenSSL library selected** and click on "Next".
-   7. **Keep "Checkout Windows-style, commit Unix-style line endings" selected and click on "Next"**.
+   7. **Keep "Checkout Windows-style, commit Unix-style line endings" selected** and click on "Next".
-   8. **Select "Use Windows' default console window" and click on "Next"**.
+   8. **Select "Use Windows' default console window"** and click on "Next".
    9. Click on "Install".
    10. Click on "Finish".
 3. If your "HOME" environment variable is not set (or you don't know what this is):